upsc IRS

 SC/ ST/ PWDNo limitations up to the maximum age limit.

-Candidates need to submit the online application on the official website of the UPSC.
+Candidates need to submit their online application to the UPSC official website.

 Application fees